Brauer group of moduli stack of stable parabolic $\textnormal{PGL}(r)$-bundles over a curve: Preliminaries

-By a \textit{parabolic bundle} we mean a collection of data $(E,\, m,\, \alpha)$, where $E$ is a vector bundle on $X$, while $m$ and $\alpha$ are as described above.
+Let $\textbf{m} = \{(m^i_1,\cdots,m^i_{l_i})_{1\leq i\leq s}\}$.
+By a \textit{parabolic bundle} we mean a collection of data $(E,\, \textbf{m},\, \alpha)$, where $E$ is a vector bundle on $X$, while $\textbf{m}$ and $\alpha$ are as described above.
 For notational convenience, such a parabolic vector bundle will also be referred to as $E_*$; the vector bundle $E$ is called the underlying bundle.
-A full-flag parabolic data is also called a \textit{full-flag} parabolic structure. \end{definition}
+A parabolic structure with a full-flag parabolic data is called a full-flag parabolic structure. \end{definition}

 \begin{definition} Let $E_*$ be a parabolic bundle on $X$ of rank $r$.
 The \textit{parabolic degree} of $E_*$ is defined as

 and the \textit{parabolic slope} of $E_*$ is defined as